cygni/cygni-competence-7-databases/postgresql/README.md

             book=#

-1) Play around with the large table cygnus and see which scan method postgres uses for diffent queries, and how that changes when applying an index of your choice.
+1) Play around with the table `cygnus` and see which scan method postgres uses for diffent queries, and how that changes when applying an index of your choice.

 2) Configure postgres to use the extension `cube`